Overview of gun laws by nation: Finland

 The ownership and use of firearms in Finland is regulated by the country's Firearms Act of 1998.
 Weapons are individually licensed by local police, with no limit on the number of licenses an individual may hold.
 Licenses are granted for recreational uses, exhibition or (under certain circumstances) professional use.
 No type of weapon is explicitly prohibited, but licenses are granted only for a reason.
 Self-defense is not accepted as a valid reason for licensing.
 In general, this excludes all but hunting and sports guns from non-professional use.
 Fully automatic weapons are generally not permitted.
 With the exception of law enforcement, only specially trained security guards may carry loaded weapons in public.

 In 2007, Finland had the third largest gun-ownership rate globally (behind the US and Yemen), and the first in Europe.
-Finns are avid hunters, and as of 2007, there were 1.6 million registered weapons and 650,000 people with firearm permits in the country, i.e. 12% of the population.
+Finns practices hunting, and as of 2007, there were 1.6 million registered weapons and 650,000 people with firearm permits in the country, i.e. 12% of the population.
 In November that year, Finland updated their gun laws after two school shootings that left 20 people dead, and to comply with an EU directive by removing the ability of 15-18-year-olds to have their own permit.
 The possibility of creating a dual-license for an already licensed weapon with permission of the license holder was allowed (e.g. parental permission).
 In 2011, a constitutional law committee concluded that people over the age of 20 can receive a permit for semi-automatic handguns; individuals must demonstrate continuous activity in handgun sporting group for two years prior.